vfarcic/devops26/manuscript/99-the-end.md

 # Now It's Your Turn

 I showed a very opinionated way of doing continuous delivery and continuous deployment using Jenkins X in a Kubernetes cluster.
-Unlike the **The DevOps 2.4 Toolkit: Continuous Deployment To Kubernetes**, this time opinionation did not come from me, but rather the platform itself.
-Unlike the "traditional" Jenkins, Jenkins X has opinions how you should do continuous delivery or continuous deployment.
-Those opinions can be tweaked, but you do need to comply with some, if not all, of its processes.
+Unlike **The DevOps 2.4 Toolkit: Continuous Deployment To Kubernetes**, this time opinions did not come from me, but rather the platform itself.
+Unlike the "traditional" Jenkins, Jenkins X dictates how you should do continuous delivery or continuous deployment.
+It can be tweaked, but you do need to comply with some, if not all, of its processes.
 GitOps, for example, is a must.
-Without it, you'd loose too many of the great features it offers.
+Without it, you'd lose too many of the great features it offers.

-At the time of this writing (August 2019), Jenkins X is still in its early phases and we can expect great new features coming out.
+At the time of this writing (August 2019), Jenkins X is still in its early phases, and we can expect that great new features are coming.
 I'll do my best to keep this book up-to-date.
 For that reason, I hope you bought the eBook edition so that you can download updated versions.
 If you did, please keep in mind that I am in full control only of the editions in LeanPub.com and Amazon.
 I do not control other vendors so I cannot guarantee whether they will upload more recent versions.

-Assuming that you did not skip directly to this section, you read everything I know about Jenkins X, at least until a new feature comes along and I update the book.
-Now its up to you to implement it in your organization and put it to the only real test by running it in production.
+Assuming that you did not skip directly to this section, you have an excellent foundation with Jenkins X. Now it's up to you to implement it in your organization and put it to the only real test by running it in production.
 That is, if I managed to convince you that Jenkins X is the best way to implement continuous delivery inside your Kubernetes clusters.

-That being said, I'd love to get your point of view.
+That being said, I'd love to hear about your experience.
 Are you using Jenkins X?
 Did you create a custom build pack?
 How did you onboard teams?
 Any information about the way you use it and your experience with Jenkins X will help us improve the project.
 Please send me what you created.
 I want to see your processes and your pipelines.
 Even more, I'd love to work with you to publish them in a blog or as an appendix to this book.
-If you think you did something interesting, as I'm sure you did, please contact me on [DevOps20](http://slack.devops20toolkit.com/) Slack and show me what you created. **You learned from others, now it's time for others to learn from you.**
+If you think you did something interesting, as I'm sure you did, please contact me on [DevOps20](http://slack.devops20toolkit.com/) Slack and show me what you created.

-**I'm done explaining what I did, now it's your turn to share what you made.**
+**You learned from others, now it's time for others to learn from you.
+I'm done explaining what I did, now it's your turn to share what you made.**

 # Contributions